Darshittank/Accordion-pure-jQuery/README.md

 ## 📖 **About Accordion Pure jQuery**

-A modern, responsive tabs component built with GSAP (GreenSock Animation Platform) featuring smooth transitions, animated content, and clean, reusable code.
+A modern, responsive accordion component built with HTML, CSS, and pure jQuery featuring smooth expand/collapse transitions, single-open behavior, and clean, reusable code.

 ### 🎯 **Key Features**

-- 🧩 Smooth GSAP-powered tab transitions
+- 🧩 Smooth jQuery-powered expand/collapse animations
+- 🧩 Single-open behavior (only one panel at a time)
-- 🧩 Responsive design
+- 🧩 Responsive design for all screen sizes
 - 🧩 Lightweight and fast
+- 🧩 Accessible with ARIA attributes
 - 🧩 Easy to customize
 - 🧩 Clean HTML, CSS, and JavaScript
 - 🧩 Beginner-friendly code structure